salrashid123/salrashid123.github.io/private-api-access-gcp/README.md

-# Private Access to GCP APIs thorough VPN Tunnels
+# Private Access to GCP APIs through VPN Tunnels

 GCP customers often have workloads spanning cloud proividers and their on-premises datacenters connected via VPN.
 In many of those situations, customers need to access various Google Cloud APIs where arbitrary outbound traffic from